xxxnell/how-do-vits-work/README.md

 # Blurs Make Results Clearer: Spatial Smoothings to Improve Accuracy, Uncertainty, and Robustness

 This repository provides a PyTorch implimentation of "Blurs Make Results Clearer: Spatial Smoothings to Improve Accuracy, Uncertainty, and Robustness".
 In this work, we show that a simple blur operation improves accuracy, uncertainty estimation, and corruption robustness simultaneously, since the blur ensembles spatial information.
-Espetically, MC dropout with the spatial smoothing achieves high predictive performance with only a small number of ensembles.
+Espetically, MC dropout incorporating the spatial smoothing achieves high predictive performance merely with a handful of ensembles.

 <table cellspacing="15" style="width:100%;">
   <tr>